vgno/ably/docs/api.md

 #### Predefined samplers

-##### The `uniform` sampler

-A type of sampler that assigns users to groups with equal probability of being assigned to each group.
-The uniform sampler relies on the uniform distribution of values of the `Math.random()` function.

-##### The `weighted` sampler
+##### The `mathRandom` sampler

-A type of sampler that assigns users to groups with probabilities depending on weights provided in the `weights` option.
-The weighted sampler relies on the uniform distribution of values of the `Math.random()` function.
+A type of sampler that assigns users to groups using the JavaScript `Math.random()` routine as the seed.
+If the `weights` option is provided, the sampler will assign to groups with probabilities proportinate to the weights.
+Otherwise the sampler will assign to groups with roughly equal probabilities.
+The sampler relies on the uniform distribution of values of the `Math.random()` function.

 #### Use your own sampler